section-engineering-education/engineering-education/content/articles/building-a-qa-web-application/index.md

   - url: /engineering-education/building-a-qa-web-application/hero.png
     alt: Q&A web application using Python and Anvil Hero image
 ---
-Question-Answering Web Apps have been around for a while now.
+Question-Answering web apps have been around for a while now.
 A good example is the use of bots on websites where a user asks a question, and an answer is generated automatically.
+<!--more-->
 In this build, we will show our readers how to build a Q&A app using one of the pre-trained models on [HuggingFace](https://huggingface.co/) and Anvil.
-<!--more-->

 Anvil is an open-source web interface that allows a developer to spin up and deploy a web app using Python.
 It is quite similar to the popular [Gradio](https://gradio.app/) web application used by developers.
 We will leverage Anvil to build our front-end.

 ### Prerequisites